Sound Outreach to Schools

 - Educational recommendations for children who use cochlear implants

-To find out more about the Cochlear Implant Program at Boston Children's Hospital at Waltham, visit our Cochlear Implant Program page.
+To find out more about the Cochlear Implant Program at Boston Children's at Waltham, visit our Cochlear Implant Program page.

 Hearing Loss Experience Journal